Mike Buresh is chief meteorologist at Action News Jax.

 She anchors the 5, 6 and 11 p.m. weekday newscasts on CBS47 and the 6:30 and 10 p.m. newscasts on FOX30.

-Tenikka is an Emmy-nominated journalist and a Florida Associated Press Broadcasters Award recipient.
+Tenikka is an Emmy-winning journalist and a Florida Associated Press Broadcasters Award recipient.

 She is also proud of her contribution to the Action News Jax team's regional Edward R. Murrow Award for Overall Excellence in Large Market Television.
 You can often find Tenikka spending time in local classrooms, promoting youth literacy and education.
 Tenikka also enjoys connecting with viewers at community events across the area.